fenago/deep-learning-for-nlp/Lab Guides/chapter_10/Lab_6.md

 ```

 Running the example prints a long list of clean tokens.
 There are many more cleaning steps
 we may want to explore, and I leave them as further exercises.
-I’d love to see what you can
+I'd love to see what you can
 come up with.

 10.3.
 Data Preparation